 So, to see what’s right for you, figure out what degree your pitching wedge is and then evenly space out your wedges.

 What Is A 58 Degree Wedge Used For?

-If you’re in the market for some new wedges, a sand wedge is probably the first step, since it’s one of the most used golf clubs in the bag.
-A sand wedge is either 56 or 58 degrees, but it’ll depend on the loft of your other clubs.
+If you’re in the market for some new wedges, a lob wedge is probably the last step.
+A sand wedge is probably the first step since it’s one of the most used golf clubs in the bag.
+A sand wedge is either 54 or 56 degrees.

 What Is A 60 Degree Wedge Used For?